PowerShell objects example using Azure

 Have you ever run across a PowerShell cmdlet that produces really nice default console output in table format that you would like to save as a .csv file?
 You might think it’s as simple as piping the output to Export-Csv.
 And sometimes it is.
 But the cmdlet author determines what is output to the console.
 If that default output contains properties from nested objects returned by the cmdlet, you will have to access those nested objects to create a useful export to .csv.

 That means you need to be comfortable with PowerShell objects.
-This post explains PowerShell objects.
+This post is an example of how to use PowerShell objects and PowerShell objects nested inside PowerShell objects.

 Since objects can themselves contain collections of objects, it’s important to understand how to inspect object properties from the PowerShell console.
 While an .Net app developer might be quite comfortable with objects-within-objects, DevOps folks, administrators and cloud architects — the target audience for PowerShell — might not be.